WHO IS AFFECTED BY HIV & AIDS?

 HIV is a disease that affects everyone.
 It does not discriminate based on how rich you are, where you are from, how you grew up, or what your gender and sexual orientation are.
-It is an illness - plain and simple.
-Whilst HIV has had a bigger impact and affected particular groups of people more than others over the course of the epidemic, everyone is at risk and therefore we all need to be mindful about how to protect ourselves.
+It is an infection – plain and simple.
+As mentioned above, HIV has a bigger impact on particular groups of people, however, everyone can be at risk, and therefore we need to remain vigilant in the prevention strategies we employ and get tested regularly.

-- The most common age when becoming HIV positive was 20-29;
+- The most common age when being diagnosed with HIV was 30-39;

 These statistics show that HIV can affect everyone and can do so in different ways regardless of who you are or where you are from.

 To find out the latest figures for Victorian HIV notifications please check out the Victorian Department of Health and Human Services’ Ideas website [https://www2.health.vic.gov.au/public-health/infectious-diseases/infectious-diseases-surveillance/infectious-diseases-surveillance-reports-hiv-aids]

 Talking about HIV - A Love Story

 Listen to Sharon and Steve talk about being HIV positive, discrimination and stigma and their approach to living with HIV.

 One of the most important aspects of living with HIV is knowing your status, and the only way to do this is by having a test for HIV.
 The more people who know their status then the more people who can be in charge of their health and protect both themselves and their partner(s).

 Regular sexual health testing should be a routine part of anyone's life who is sexually active.
 Some people feel uncomfortable speaking with their local GP about sex and having a sexual health check; however there are certain clinics, such as Melbourne Sexual Health Centre who you can go to anonymously and without a medicare card.
 Alternatively, there are other agencies with health care facilities such as Family Planning Victoria and Multicultural Health and Support Services who offer sexual and reproductive health care to particular populations.